-The Contractor shall recognise that the site is situated relatively close to inhabited areas (albeit rural) and shall therefore take all reasonable measures to ensure the safety of people in the surrounding area.
-Where the public could be exposed to danger by any of the Works or site activities, the Contractor shall, as appropriate, provide suitable flagmen, barriers and/or warning signs in English, Afrikaans, Xhosa and any other relevant indigenous languages, all to the approval of the Site Engineer.
+The Contractor must recognise that the site is situated in relatively close proximity to residences (albeit rural setting) and is bisected by a Provincial road, and must therefore take all reasonable measures to ensure the safety of the public in the surrounding area.
+Where the public could be exposed to danger by any of the works or site activities, the Contractor must, as appropriate, provide suitable flagmen, barriers and/or warning signs in English, Afrikaans, Xhosa and any other relevant indigenous languages, all to the approval of the Site Manager.

-All unattended open excavations shall be adequately demarcated (fencing shall consist of a minimum of three strands of wire wrapped with danger tape).
-Adequate protective measures must be implemented to prevent unauthorised access to the working area and internal access/haul routes.
+All unattended open excavations shall be adequately demarcated and/or fenced (fencing shall consist of a minimum of three strands of wire wrapped with danger tape).
+Adequate protective measures must be implemented to prevent unauthorised access to the working area and the internal access/haul routes.

-Project Project components affecting the objective: component/s " wind energy turbines " access roads " substation " power line Potential Impact " Hazards to landowners and public " Security of materials Activities/risk " Open excavations (foundations and cable trenches) sources " Movement of construction vehicles in the area and on site Mitigation: " To secure the site against unauthorised entry Target/Objective " To protect members of the public/landowners
+Project Project components affecting the objective: component/s " wind energy turbines " access roads " substation " visitors centre " power line Potential Impact " Hazards to landowners and public " Security of materials Activities/risk " Open excavations (foundations and cable trenches) sources " Movement of construction vehicles in the area and on-site Mitigation: " To secure the site against unauthorised entry Target/Objective " To protect members of the public/landowners/residents

-Mitigation: Action/control Responsibility Timeframe Secure site in an appropriate manner.
-Where necessary to control access, fence and secure area.
-Contractor's equipment camp Contractor Erection: during site establishment Maintenance: for duration of Contract Where necessary to control access, fence and secure area.
-Contractor Erection: during site establishment Maintenance: for duration of Contract Fence and secure Contractor's equipment camp Contractor Erection: during site establishment Maintenance: for duration of Contract
+Mitigation: Action/control Responsibility Timeframe Secure site, working areas and excavations in an appropriate manner, as agreed with the SHE Representative.
+Contractor Erection: during site establishment Maintenance: for duration of Contract Where necessary to control access, fence and secure area.
+Contractor Erection: during site establishment Maintenance: for duration of Contract Fence and secure Contractor's equipment camp.
+Contractor Erection: during site establishment Maintenance: for duration of Contract

-Performance " Site is secure and there is no unauthorised entry Indicator " No members of the public/ landowners injured Monitoring " Regular visual inspection of fence for signs of deterioration/forced access vehicle movements per day for the transportation of the wind turbine components to the site will be approximately 1 vehicle per day over a 1-year period.
-It is estimated that 2 570 ready-mix cement truck loads will be required to be transported to the site over a 2 year period for construction of the total facility (including the wind turbine foundations, substation and visitor's centre).
+Performance " Site is secure and there is no unauthorised entry Indicator " No members of the public/ landowners injured Monitoring " Regular visual inspection of fence for signs of deterioration/forced access An incident reporting system will be used to record non-conformances to the EMP (refer Appendix D for Eskom's environmental reporting procedure)